gh-cli-for-education/gh-education/docs/src/temas/async/event-loop/README.md

 *   Rendering never happens while the engine executes a task.
 Doesn’t matter if the task takes a long time.
 Changes to DOM are painted only after the task is complete.
 *   If a task takes too long, the browser can’t do other tasks, process user events, so after a time it raises an alert like **Page Unresponsive** suggesting to kill the task with the whole page.
 That happens when there are a lot of complex calculations or a programming error leading to infinite loop.
+* There is in fact a Render queue, which is another queue in the event loop system which basically takes care of all tasks to be done before every screen update or repaints.

 * Your JavaScript code runs single threaded.
 There is just one thing happening at a time.
     * Pay attention to how you write your code and avoid anything that could block the thread, like synchronous network calls or long loops.